 “C:\Program Files (x86)\SimpleIndex\qb\SimpleQB.exe” “Path to job file” /hide /run

-If you have many different users running SimpleIndex on different computers saving to the same output folder, the STOPFILE from one can cause another user to not be able to export to the folder while the original user is outputting to the folder.
+If you have many different users running SimpleIndex on different computers saving to the same Output folder, the STOPFILE from one can cause another user to not be able to export to the folder while the original user is outputting to the folder.
 In this case the STOPFILE can be disabled, so this no longer happens.

 This will not work if you have anyone that needs to add files to an existing file in the output folder, so make sure that won’t happen.

-- Close out of SimpleIndex entirely
+- Close SimpleIndex entirely

 - Open the Windows Registry by going to the Windows Search and searching for “RegEdit”

 - Go to this location in the Registry Folder Tree: Computer\HKEY_LOCAL_MACHINE\SOFTWARE\WOW6432Node\SimpleIndex\Misc